 H&M, for instance, has had to “temporarily pause new orders as well as evaluate potential changes on recently placed orders” due to the global drop in demand, a spokesperson said in an emailed statement.

-Retailers have been asking landlords for a 3 – 5 months rent holiday to help with the financial losses and save their businesses.
+Retailers have been asking landlords for a 3 – 5 month rent holiday to help with the financial loses and save their businesses.

-Many states (California, New York, New Jersey, Illinois) are enforcing a rule that all non-essential stores have been shut closed.
+Many states (California, New York) are enforcing a rule that all non-essential stores have been shut closed.

 An analyst has estimated this could bring about a record year for permanent retail store closures that could amount to over 15,000.
 Many of these businesses were under financial stress before the outbreak.

-First, the fashion world reels the effects on its supply chain with the closure of all businesses in China.
+First the fashion world reels the effects on their supply chain with the closure of all businesses in China.